akash0-real/CS-2201/README.md

 # CS-2201
-This is my College's repo of DBMS.
+This is my College's repo of DBMS(sem3).